IanPeake/FatMaxxer/README.md

 Threshold settings are 5%, 25% and "Auto".
 The "Auto" setting uses a threshold of 5% when HR > 90 BPM and 25% when HR < 85 BPM.

+## Release Status: Testers Wanted ##
+FatMaxxer is in a very early stage of development.
+The APK is provided as part of the project.
+Feel free to contact me with a preferred email address if you would like to be part of testing for an Android Store version.

 ## License
 Apache 2.0 for any code that was authored by me.